davidmcclure/textplot/README.md

 1. Compute a [Bray-Curtis](http://en.wikipedia.org/wiki/Bray%E2%80%93Curtis_dissimilarity) dissimilarity between the term's PDF and the PDFs of all other terms in the document.
 This measures the extent to which two words appear in the same locations.

 1. Sort this list in descending order to get a custom "topic" for the term.
 Skim off the top N words (usually 10) to get the strongest links.
-Eg, here's "napoleon" from _War and Peace_:
+Here's "napoleon":

   ```bash
   [('napoleon', 1.0),